- When is the TBA Awards season?

 Each registered company submitting productions for evaluation must fill a seat in the adjudicator pool.
 These adjudicators are also reviewed by the panel but are not required to be individual members of Theatre Bay Area.
 Journalists recruited to participate in the awards program are also not required to be individual members.

 The TBA Awards are a peer-adjudicated system.
 Actors, directors, designers, playwrights, composers, lyricists, administrators, journalists, educators and other theatre professionals are the primary adjudicator profile.
 Other individuals with a demonstrated history of engaging the theatre community as patrons, board members, philanthropists and advocates may also be considered as long as they can meet the minimum expectations.

-Independent adjudicator applicants must commit to seeing an aggregate average of two performances per month for the term of their participation in the program - a total of 24 performances for a full year.
+Independent adjudicator applicants must commit to seeing an aggregate average of three performances every two months for the term of their participation in the program - a total of 18 performances for a full year.
 Adjudicators choose their first performance from a list of available complimentary tickets provided by the production company.
 Adjudicators are then assigned to their next production based on their selecting a performance date and time during which they are available to attend a production.
 The adjudicator can then choose their third production, be assigned to their fourth, and so on.
 Starting in the 2017-18 season, adjudicators will be limited to reserving a maximum of 36 productions, after which they will still be able to adjudicate assigned and self-activated ballots.